By Abby Normal

 The truth comes out.

-At this time, the boys began to speak up and share things with us.
+At this time, the boys spoke up and share things with us.
 Without a doubt, their father and his girlfriend abused and neglected them.

 - “Dad and his girlfriend leave us in charge of the babies often.”